logicalclocks/logicalclocks.github.io/docs/user_guides/projects/jobs/schedule_job.md

 ## Introduction

-Hopsworks jobs can be scheduled to run at regular intervals using the scheduling function provided by Hopsworks.
+Hopsworks clusters can run jobs on a schedule, allowing you to automate the execution.
+Whether you need to backfill your feature groups on a nightly basis or run a model training pipeline every week, the Hopsworks scheduler will help you automate these tasks.
 Each job can be configured to have a single schedule.
+For more advanced use cases, Hopsworks integrates with any DAG manager and directly with the open-source [Apache Airflow](https://airflow.apache.org/use-cases/), check out our [Airflow Guide](../airflow/airflow.md).

 Schedules can be defined using the drop down menus in the UI or a Quartz [cron](https://en.wikipedia.org/wiki/Cron) expression.